graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 :: In this document, the term {server} refers to a GraphQL over HTTP Specification compliant HTTP server unless the context indicates otherwise.

+The role of a {server} is to provide a {client} access to one or more GraphQL services over HTTP.
+A {server} is not a {GraphQL service}, it is a GraphQL service host.

 :: In this document, the term {client} refers to a GraphQL over HTTP Specification compliant HTTP client unless the context indicates otherwise.

+The role of a {client} is to issue HTTP requests to a {server} in order to interact with a {GraphQL service}.

 # URL